Millie Bobby Brown Is Launching Her Own Beauty Brand

 Brown has named the brand Florence by Mills, and tells WWD that it was a very instinctual launch.
 “I’m very decisive," Brown told the publication in an interview.
 "As soon as I make a decision, that’s my decision, and I will do it.
 There’s not regret, usually.
 Every decision I make with Florence [by Mills] has been literally made in two or three seconds.”

-In terms of products, Florence by Mills will be a clean label (vegan and PETA-certified), and it's priced between $10 and $34 USD.
+In terms of products, Florence by Mills will be a clean label (vegan and PETA-certified), and it's priced between £8 and £28.
 The goods include products like a Zero Chill Face Mask, Swimming Under the Eye Gel Pads, Like a Light Skin Tint, and Cheek Me Later Cream Blush.
-The product line will be sold both online and in stores at Ulta Beauty (ships to Canada) and UK-based Boots.
+The product line will be sold both online and in stores at Boots.

 According to Brown's own personal Instagram announcement, which features a video campaign showing the products, the brand took two years of R&D to come to fruition and is "the love of [her] life."